jlgrall/esEngine/README.md

 =========

-A JavaScript Entity System with focus on speed and efficiency.
+A JavaScript Entity System with focus on speed and efficiency. **Still in development, no release yet.**

 _Entity Component System_ is often simply referenced as _Entity System_ or _ES_.